 Typical symptoms of an ankle sprain include

-- pain around the ankle
+pain around the ankle

-- swelling and bruising, usually around the outside of the ankle
+swelling and bruising, usually around the outside of the ankle

-- limping, at times an inability to weight-bear on the injured ankle
+limping, at times an inability to weight-bear on the injured ankle

-At your first assessment, your physiotherapist will determine which structures are damaged, to what extent they are damaged, and rule out a fracture using the OTOWA Ankle Rules.
+At your first assessment, your physiotherapist will determine which structures are damaged, to what extent they are damaged, and rule out a fracture using the Ottawa Ankle Rules.
 Initial management of an acute ankle sprain may follow the RICE principle

-Once the acute symptoms settle and your physiotherapist has ruled out any articular injuries, retraining your muscle strength, balance, mobility and proprioception are essential to restore your ankle to its best condition.
+Once the acute symptoms settle and your physiotherapist has ruled out any joint injuries, retraining your muscle strength, balance, mobility and proprioception are essential to restore your ankle to its best condition.
 To allow for an earlier return to sport, your physio may also prescribe the use of an ankle brace to reduce your risk of injuring the ankle further.
 These braces can be weened off when the ankle regains its full function again, however many patients continue to wear their braces as a preventative measure.

 At times we see patients that have had a significant sprain that hasn't undergone an appropriate rehab program.
 These patients of report ongoing pain, swelling and weakness in the ankle despite their best efforts to rest it.
 These ankles can still be improved upon, but can be more difficult to restore full function depending on the duration of the injury.